The Atacama Cosmology Telescope: Millimeter Observations of a Population of Asteroids or: ACTeroids: Data

 \subsection{Depth-1 Maps}

 ACT observed the sky by scanning back and forth at constant elevation, allowing the sky to pass through the observation track.
-Depth-1 maps are a single constant elevation scan deep, such that no point on the sky is observed more than once as it drifts through the telescope beam.
+Depth-1 maps are a single observation deep, in the sense that a given declination in the map only passes through the array of detectors once.
 They have the useful property that each pixel can be time-stamped with an accuracy of the time it takes a sky coordinate to drift through a detector array around 4 minutes.
 Since the asteroids do not move significantly on that timescale, we can accurately stack (Section~\ref{sec:stacking}) and phase-fold (Section~\ref{sec:phase_folding}) the asteroid maps.
-Depth-1 maps are made using the same maximum-likelihood framework as the normal ACT sky maps (see \citealt{Dunner2013}, \citealt{Naess2020}, and \citealt{Aiola2020}), except that the conjugate gradient iteration used to invert the map-making equation is cut short, after 100 steps instead of 600, since the slower-converging large angular scales are irrelevant for the point-like objects that make up ACT's time-variable sky \citep[point sources generally converage after 10 steps, e.g.,][]{Marsden2014}.
+Depth-1 maps are made using the same maximum-likelihood framework as the normal ACT sky maps (see \cite{Dunner2013}, \cite{Naess2020}, and \cite{Aiola2020}), except that the conjugate gradient iteration used to invert the map-making equation is cut short, after 100 steps instead of 600, since the slower-converging large angular scales are irrelevant for the point-like objects that make up ACT's time-variable sky \citep[point sources generally converage after 10 steps, e.g.,][]{Marsden2014}.
 As with the normal maps, each frequency of each of ACT's dichroic detector arrays is mapped separately, resulting in a total of 29,175 depth-1 maps used in this work.
 All depth-1 maps were considered in this paper, although since not every depth-1 map contains an asteroid not all of them are actually used in the analysis.
 These depth-1 maps are part of the ACT data release 6 (DR6), and the exact depth-1 map-making procedure will be detailed in the upcoming DR6 paper.
 These maps will be of great use generally in searching for transient objects in the mm \citep[e.g.,][]{Li2023} as well as characterizing the variability of bright sources.

+Two normalizations have been applied to the resultant fluxes, both of which are standard for ACT analyses.
+Firstly, there is a normalization of point sources fluxes to {\it Planck}, as outlined in \cite{Aiola2020}.
+While the f220 normalization is not yet public it has been computed in the same was as \cite{Aiola2020}.
+Secondly, we apply an effective bandcenter normalization which accounts for the varying effect of the bandpass with the spectral shape of the source being considered.
+These are also not yet publicly available for DR6, but will be made public with \cite{HasselfieldInPrep}.
+While these specific effecive bandcenters are not yet public, the methodology is a refinement of \cite{Swetz2011} and \cite{Thornton2016}, which are in turn based on \cite{Page2003}.